T

 viewpoint

-Located adjacent to Kalibiru National Park.
+Located within or adjacent to Kalibiru National Park.

 4. Evening